Slack for sales: 4 ways to close deals quicker

 Clips: Leave voice or visual notes asynchronously, to be viewed whenever your colleagues come back online.

-Huddles: Quickly hop into audio or video calls inside any channel or message and solve problems in a few minutes that would have taken you half an hour to explain via text.
+Huddles: Quickly hop into audio or video calls inside any channel or message and problem-solve in a few minutes what would have taken you a half-hour to explain via text.

+Templates: Use a sales deal tracking or sales enablement template for a ready-to-go layout, including all the important info to share deal progress with the entire team.
+These bundles of pre-configured canvases, lists, and workflows are all set up to help you start work faster in Slack and are available on all paid plans.

 Create help channels